 I think of PKP as freeing the understanding of music from the straightjacket of music notation.
-This is a hard sell to musicians already expert in playing from music notation, because of the ten thousand or so hours at the keyboard required to get there, and because of the shared language provided by music notation for all musicians.
-The long hours are needed to become an expert pianist at some level, but not everyone has this ambition.
-It's possible to enjoy playing the piano for pleasure, without being expert at it.
-For people so inclined, PKP provides access to pieces that would otherwise be inaccessible.
-For the musically ambitious, PKP can provide helpful insight into the deep structure of piano music, independently of practicing.
-Nothing here requires abandoning music notation, only looking at it from a different angle.
+This is a hard sell to people already expert in playing from music notation, because of the ten thousand or so hours at the keyboard required to get there.
+These hours are needed to become an expert pianist at some level, but not everyone has this ambition.
+For those who don't, PKP provides access to pieces that would otherwise be inaccessible.
+For those who do, PKP can provide a helpful "leg up."